 As a City Councilmember, Paul fights for neighborhood empowerment and actively encourages civic engagement.
 Among his many accomplishments are creating a comprehensive job creation plan for the city, raising the minimum wage for working families, establishing a task force to aid small businesses with city issues, adopting a 100 percent clean energy mandate, championing economic growth and reducing crime in the East San Fernando Valley, authoring the city's sidewalk repair plan, preserving cultural landmarks and historic buildings, creating parks and fully accessible playgrounds for children, working to end traffic injuries and fatalities, and leading the way on the most restrictive anti-mansionization law in the city's history.

-In addition to his role as budget chair, Paul also helms the Ad Hoc Committee on Job Creation, is vice chair of the Housing Committee, and sits on the Energy, Climate Change and Environmental Justice Committee; the Trade Travel and Tourism Committee; the Ad Hoc Committee on the 2028 Olympics; the Executive Employee Relations Committee and the Board of Referred Powers.
+In addition to his role as budget chair, Paul is vice chair of the Economic Development and Jobs Committee and Board of Referred Powers Committee, and sits on the Housing Committee; Energy, Climate Change, Environmental Justice and River Committee and Ad Hoc Committee on the 2028 Olympics and Paralympic Games.